EpistasisLab/tpot/docs/sources/using.md

 usage: tpot [-h] [-is INPUT_SEPARATOR] [-o OUTPUT_FILE] [-g GENERATIONS]
             [-p POPULATION_SIZE] [-mr MUTATION_RATE] [-xr CROSSOVER_RATE]
-            [-s RANDOM_STATE] [-v {0,1,2}] [--disable-update-check]
+            [-s RANDOM_STATE] [-v {0,1,2}] [--no-update-check] [--version]
-            [--version]
             INPUT_FILE

 A Python tool that automatically creates and optimizes machine learning pipelines using genetic programming.

 positional arguments:
   INPUT_FILE           Data file to optimize the pipeline on; ensure that the
-                        class column is labeled as "class"
+                       class label column is labeled as "class".

 optional arguments:
-  -h, --help            show this help message and exit -is INPUT_SEPARATOR   Character used to separate columns in the input file -o OUTPUT_FILE        File to export the final optimized pipeline -g GENERATIONS        Number of generations to run pipeline optimization -p POPULATION_SIZE    Number of individuals in the GP population -mr MUTATION_RATE     GP mutation rate in the range [0.0, 1.0] -xr CROSSOVER_RATE    GP crossover rate in the range [0.0, 1.0] -s RANDOM_STATE       Random number generator seed for reproducibility -v {0,1,2}            How much information TPOT communicates while it is
+  -h, --help           Show this help message and exit.
+  -is INPUT_SEPARATOR  Character used to separate columns in the input file.
+  -o OUTPUT_FILE       File to export the final optimized pipeline.
+  -g GENERATIONS       Number of generations to run pipeline optimization
+                       over.
+Generally, TPOT will work better when you give it more generations (and therefore time) to optimize over.
+                       TPOT will evaluate GENERATIONS x POPULATION_SIZE number of pipelines in total.
+  -p POPULATION_SIZE   Number of individuals in the GP population.
+Generally,
+                       TPOT will work better when you give it more individuals (and therefore time) to optimize over.
+TPOT will evaluate GENERATIONS x POPULATION_SIZE number of
+                       pipelines in total.
+  -mr MUTATION_RATE    GP mutation rate in the range [0.0, 1.0].
+We recommend
+                       using the default parameter unless you understand how the mutation rate affects GP algorithms.
+  -xr CROSSOVER_RATE   GP crossover rate in the range [0.0, 1.0].
+We recommend
+                       using the default parameter unless you understand how the crossover rate affects GP algorithms.
+  -s RANDOM_STATE      Random number generator seed for reproducibility.
+Set
+                       this seed if you want your TPOT run to be reproducible with the same seed and data set in the future.
+  -v {0,1,2}           How much information TPOT communicates while it is
-                        running; 0 = none, 1 = minimal, 2 = all
+                       running: 0 = none, 1 = minimal, 2 = all.
-  --disable-update-check
-                        Flag indicating whether the TPOT version checker should be disabled
+  --no-update-check    Flag indicating whether the TPOT version checker should
+                       be disabled.
-  --version             show program's version number and exit
+  --version            Show TPOT's version number and exit.
 ```

 An example command-line call to TPOT may look like: